pakut2/Closer-legacy/README.md

 # Closer

-### Save most used bus and tram stops from ZTM Gdansk.
+### Save most used bus and tram stops from ZTM Gdańsk.
 Display everything in one place for quick comparison.

 ### In Search, type name of the stop